 Eho-maki is a large sushi roll with 7 ingredience.

 The ritual was only popular in Osaka area for hundreds years.
 But it started spreading across Japan in early 2000s (mainly due to the commercialism).

 Eho (えほう or 恵方) means "good-luck side (or direction)".
 Maki (まき or 巻) means "rolls"

 When you eat Eho-maki, you must face to Eho (good-luch side).
-The Eho of 2011 is south-southeast.
+The Eho of 2012 is North North West.
 You must close your eyes all the time, and you must not talk until you finish eating.
 While eating, think about what you want to achieve after the spring.